Drake, Crimson

 • Magic Resistance.
 The drake has advantage on saving throws against spells and other magical effects.

 • Stinger.
 Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
-Hit: 4 (1d4 + 2) piercing damage, and the target must succeed on a DC 13 Constitution saving throw or become poisoned for 1 hour.
-If the saving throw fails by 5 or more, the target takes 2 (1d4) poison damage at the start of each of its turns for 3 rounds.
-The target may repeat the saving throw at the end of its turn to end the effect early.
+Hit: 4 (1d4 + 2) piercing damage, and the target must succeed on a DC 12 Constitution saving throw or become poisoned for 1 minute.
+If the saving throw fails by 5 or more, the target takes 2 (1d4) poison damage at the start of each of its turns while poisoned.
+A poisoned creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 Crimson drakes are easy to spot, with scales the color of dried blood, a deadly scorpion stinger, and a mischievous gleam in their eyes.

-Foul Familiars.
-A crimson drake occasionally chooses to serve an evil spellcaster as a familiar; they are too mischievous to be loyal or trustworthy, but ferocious in defense of their master.
+A crimson drake occasionally chooses to serve an evil spellcaster as a familiar.
+They are too mischievous to be especially loyal or trustworthy, but they are ferocious in defense of their master, feeling as possessive toward the master as other dragons might a piece of a hoard.
+Such crimson drakes have the following trait.

 Section 15: Copyright Notice